pflanze/xmlhub-indexer/docs/signatures.md

 We create PGP signatures on Git tags in the source ({xmlhubIndexerRepoLink}) and binaries ({xmlhubIndexerBinariesRepoLink}) repositories.

-These use the standard git tag tooling, but you need GnuPG installed for it to work.
+These use the standard `git tag` tool, but this needs GnuPG installed for it to work.
 The steps are:

-1. Install GnuPG, either from (ETH shop XX)  or from upstream source XX.
+1. Install GnuPG, via [brew](https://brew.sh/) (run `brew install gpg`) or see [gnupg.org/download/](https://gnupg.org/download/index.html).

 2. Import our PGP public keys: